 Methodology: To determine the Best Brokers of 2019-2020, GOBankingRates analyzed 47 active U.S. brokerages and investment companies across eight categories: (1) Best Online Brokerages, (2) Best Online Stock Brokers for Beginners, (3) Best Robo-Advisors, (4) Best Investment Apps, (5) Best IRA Providers, (6) Best Roth IRA Providers, (7) Best Brokers for Day Traders, (8) Best 401(k) Companies.

 Data for Best Brokers was compiled from and verified against the individual institutions’ websites between July 1, 2019, and Aug.
 2, 2019.
+That data has been updated as of Oct.
+1, 2019, but the rankings are based on the original data.
 Costs, terms and conditions are subject to change at the discretion of the individual financial institutions.
 Some information might reflect short-term or promotional offers only, and it is possible additional terms and conditions must be met in order to obtain any benefits mentioned.
 Availability might vary by region, minimum investment amounts and other factors.
-Please verify terms and conditions before opening an account.
+Please verify the terms and conditions before opening an account.

 GOBankingRates is a personal finance website owned by ConsumerTrack Inc., an online marketing company serving top-tier banks, credit unions and other financial services organizations.
 Some brokerages mentioned in Best Brokers are clients of ConsumerTrack Inc., which serves more than 100 national, local and online financial institutions.
 Rankings are completely objective, and no institution, client or otherwise, paid for inclusion or specific placement.
 For more information, see the complete methodology for the rankings.